kumo/sketch-mail-merge/README.md

 ## Usage

-Prepare a template and add numeric tags to your text, for example "Hello {1}":
+Prepare a template and add numeric tags to your text.
+The first tag should start wih the number 1, for example "Hello {1}, do you '{2}'?":

 ![Template](https://raw.githubusercontent.com/kumo/sketch-mail-merge/master/docs/template.png)